AeneasVerif/aeneasverif.github.io/projects.markdown

 Charon operates on MIR, one of the intermediate representations of the rustc compiler.
-Charon converts MIR code to ULLBC (Unstructured Low-Level Borrow Calculus), a slightly simplified, verification-oriented representation of MIR.
+Charon converts MIR code to ULLBC (Unstructured Low-Level Borrow Calculus), a slightly simplified, analysis-oriented representation of MIR.
 It then performs control-flow reconstruction to translate ULLBC to LLBC (Low-Level Borrow Calculus).
 While Charon is implemented in Rust, it includes JSON serializers for both ULLBC and LLBC, enabling the development of Rust